DWitol/DWitol/README.md

 </div>

 - 👀 I’m interested in contributing code to help people
-- 🌱 I’m currently learning artificial intelligence
+- 🌱 I’m currently learning about artificial intelligence
 - 💞️ I’m looking to collaborate on charity projects
-- 📫 How to reach me over Github.

 <!---
 DWitol/DWitol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.